 When the BoC changed the target for the overnight rate in July 2015, TD was the first bank to change its prime rate, but it didn’t pass on the full change to its customers.
 At the time, the overnight rate was lowered by 25 basis points (bps) but TD only lowered its prime rate by 10 basis points.
 After the other big banks settled at a 15bps drop, TD eventually lowered its prime rate to match.

-How does the TD Bank prime rate affect mortgage rates
+How the TD Bank prime rate affects variable mortgage rates

 When you get a variable mortgage from TD Bank, the interest rate will be expressed as the TD Bank prime rate, plus or minus a certain percentage point.
 For example, if the TD Bank prime rate is 3.00%, and your mortgage rate is prime minus 0.50%, your mortgage rate would be 2.50%.